mivkov/tl-dr/README.md

 **tl;dr:** what haven't you been reading in the Terms of Services you agree to?

+### Installing the Chrome extension:

+Visit chrome://extensions/, click the "Load Unpacked" button, and select the ```extensions``` folder when prompted.

 ### To use the Chrome extension:

 Highlight your target text, right-click and select "Simplify" in the context menu.
 The summary should appear in the bottom-right corner of your screen.